Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 As seen in the Wireframes, I followed my original format fairly closely.
 I did change the position of the header, timer and click-counter.
 I tried to follow this Wireframe as it allowed me to stop me from trailing off and wasting time by having to design the website on-the-go.
 In my Wireframes for mobile and tablet, I had 1 less row of cards as I was unsure if it would fit properly.
 However, that would've been difficult to achieve.
 Even so, I was able to make the cards fit properly without any problems.

+I didn't create a wireframe for the pop-up modal because I did not anticipate needing one.

 ## Features

 ### Universal Website Features